"Mens Sana in Corpore Sano"

 Athletics for PE Credit

-*Please note: Beginning in the 2018-19 school year, seniors will no longer be allowed to take Athletics for PE Credit in the spring season of their senior year.
+Beginning in the school year '18-'19 seniors will not be allowed to take Athletics for PE Credit in the spring season of their senior year.
 This still allows 11 seasons to complete the course and avoids conflicts with senior projects and spring playoff commitments.

-This independent study opportunity allows athletes to practice and develop the skills necessary for peak personal performance.
+This course allows athletes to practice and develop the skills necessary for peak personal performance.
 An athlete must complete two Overlake sport seasons over a one or two-year period to earn .5 (one semester) of PE credit.
 These sports must be under the direction of the athletic department and this elective option may be used once during a student’s high school career.
-As an independent study, it is the responsibility of the student-athlete to complete all required work and meet all stated deadlines in order to be eligible to receive credit.
+As a guided Canvas course, it is the responsibility of the student-athlete to complete all required work and meet all stated deadlines in order to be eligible to receive credit.

-Within the first week of a sport season, student athletes must obtain the instructions and requirements for completing this program from the registrar (that is, the information and registration packet).
-Athletes set goals with their coaches, collect signatures from the coaches and parents, and return the registration form by the second Wednesday of the new sport season.
+Within the first week of a sport season, student athletes must obtain the instructions and requirements for completing this course from the registrar (that is, the information and registration packet).
+Athletes set goals with their coaches, collect signatures from coaches and parents, and return the registration form by the second Thursday of the new sport season.
+Once registered, students will be enrolled in the Canvas course and guided prompts will help each athlete evaluate the effectiveness of their work to better understand their role on the team and to assist them in making decisions about their contributions.
+Athletes set and re-evaluate personal goals with their coaches, answer reflective questions regarding their participation and personal contributions to the team, and reflect on the benefits derived from the experience.
 Athletes must meet the athletic department requirements regarding attendance at all practices and games unless excused by their coaches.
-In addition, a reflective journal is kept to help each athlete evaluate the effectiveness of their work, to better understand their role on the team and to assist them in making decisions about their contributions.
-Athletes set and re-evaluate personal goals with their coaches, answer reflective questions regarding their participation and personal contributions to the team, and reflect on the benefits derived from the experience.
-The information/registration packet contains all forms, guidelines for self-evaluation and journaling, registration deadlines and journal due dates.
-The course packet must be turned in to the registrar by the deadlines which are set to allow for post-season tournament play.
-Athletes are encouraged to complete their work and turn it in to the registrar at the completion of their season which may be earlier than the deadlines.
+The information/registration packet, as well as the Canvas course, contains all forms, guidelines for self-evaluation and journaling, registration deadlines and journal prompt due dates.
+To complete the course work, the athlete’s goals and coach’s evaluation are turned in via Canvas by the deadlines which are set to allow for post-season tournament play.
+Athletes are encouraged to complete their work and turn it in on Canvas at the completion of their season which may be earlier than the deadlines.
 View the complete list of deadlines.

 Comprehensive physical education provides the opportunity for students to participate in traditional and non-traditional sports, individual activities, racquet sports, recreational sports and lifetime activities.
 These games involve some competition but this is not the focus.
 The emphasis is on learning skills, rules and strategies for each activity.
 Playing with teamwork, demonstrating sportsmanship, and learning to use the equipment safely are also key concepts in this course.
 To promote and encourage student input, class members will work together to choose the sports or activities they would like to explore during the semester.